RuleML/Test-Rebase/README.md

     $ git commit -a

     test, repeat, ..., but do NOT push to your public fork.
     If you add or delete files or folders, use

     $ git add -A

     before you commit.
 End with a commit.

 6. When your fix is finished (or far enough along that you want some review), update your repository from the ruleml repo online.
-  This also moves the ruleml/<branch> pointers to the new tips of those branches.

     $ git fetch ruleml